Steering LLMs toward Korean Local Speech: Iterative Refinement Framework for Faithful Dialect Translation: Limitations

 \section{Limitations}

 As this study focuses on a single language and a corpus filtered for longer sentences, its generalizability is constrained; however, we expect that the proposed framework can be readily extended to other languages and corpora.
 Given that we focused on dialects with pronounced features, additional methods are required to enable models to handle dialects lacking distinctive characteristics.
-The efficacy of the framework depends on an external classifier that requires substantial labeled data, leaving its performance under data-scarce conditions undetermined.
-Additionally, semantic preservation was not evaluated, a common limitation in low-resource translation, and our evaluation relies on automatic metrics while qualitative aspects such as fluency and naturalness require verification by native speakers, which we plan to address using diverse metrics.
+The efficacy of the framework depends on an external classifier that requires labeled data, leaving its performance under data-scarce conditions undetermined.
+Semantic preservation was not evaluated, which is a common limitation in low-resource settings.
+Our evaluation relies on automatic metrics, while qualitative aspects such as fluency and naturalness require verification by native speakers, which we plan to address in future work.